Here’s a holiday decorating idea that’s quick, super simple, and very inexpensive. Keep reading to learn how to make a

 Play around with the ribbon to see how large you want your bow height and how long you’d like the tails.
 You can make it as small or large as you like, remember this Christmas tree is your very own work of art.

-Next, you’re going cut a short length of floral wire to bind the bottom of the bow.
+Next, you’re going to cut a short length of floral wire to bind the bottom of the bow.
 I cut mine 7 inches long and it was plenty.
-Have your wire at the ready for your next step.
+Have your wire ready for your next step.

 When you are ready, fold your ribbon into a W of sorts, but form three points in the middle instead of one.
 See drawing below for additional help.

 Now, gently fold up and scrunch together all of the four lower points.
 Wrap and hold them neatly in one bundle.
 Wrap the floral wire tightly around the “trunk” of the bow.

 Pull both of the tails on each end out and shape them.
 Next, arch and form the three ribbon petals of your bow.

 To finish off the tails of the bow, cut a chevron shape “V” into each end.
 To make nice and symmetrical, cut one end at a time.
 With right sides together, fold the tail end in half and clip diagonally out to the corners.
 Unfold and adjust the wire ribbon to your liking.

 You are finished with your first bow!
 It gets easier and faster the more you make.
 I promise!

 Below is a quickstart, step-by-step guide of how to make a bow for a Christmas tree.
 Pin and save.

 When you are ready to display the bows on your Christmas tree, no are hooks needed.
 Just place them within the branches, curling and tucking as you go, so they look natural within the branches.
 I hope you like them!